-Homemade BBQ sauce is much tastier than any bbq sauce you can buy in the grocery stores, and the delicious fresh blueberries are a perfect addition to add natural sweetness.
+I was pleasantly surprised after my first attempt at making homemade BBQ sauce.
+It is much tastier than any BBQ sauce you can buy in grocery stores, and it’s easy to make.
+This barbecue sauce has become one of our favorites, especially when delicious fresh blueberries are in season.
+They are the perfect addition to add natural sweetness to this delicious sauce.

-- It's easy to make with very little hands-on time.
+- It’s easy to make with just a few simple ingredients and easy steps.

 Ingredients